 - Inhale: Jesus, I welcome Your presence in my life.
 I desperately need You. - Exhale: Forgive me for not making our relationship a priority today.

 Step 3: Third Breath

 - Inhale: Holy Spirit, I welcome Your presence in my life.
-Empower me today. - Exhale: I let go of the need to do everything in my own strength.
+Empower me today. - Exhale: I let go of my tendency to try to do everything in my own strength.

 Taking the Time to Listen